Jimmie Davis: Musical career

 Davis became a commercially successful singer of rural music before he entered politics.
+His "smooth vocal style...helped popularize country music far beyond its original rural southern audience," wrote Michael Gray for Country.com in 2000.
+Davis signed his first recording contract with Victor Talking Machine Company in 1929.
 His early work was in the style of country music singer Jimmie Rodgers.
-Davis was also known for recording energetic and raunchy blues tunes, such as "Red Nightgown Blues" and "Tom Cat and Pussy Blues".
+Davis was also known for recording energetic and raunchy blues tunes, such as "Red Nightgown Blues" and "Tom Cat and Pussy Blues", which political opponents such as Huey Long would cite in negative campaigning.
 Some of these records included slide guitar accompaniment by black bluesman Oscar "Buddy" Woods.

-During his first run for governor, opponents reprinted the lyrics of some of these songs in order to undermine Davis's campaign.
-In one case, anti-Davis forces played some records over an outdoor sound system, only to give up after the crowds started dancing, ignoring the double-entendre lyrics.
-Until the end of his life, Davis never denied or repudiated those records.
+In 1934, Davis signed with Decca Records and achieved his first major hit, "Nobody's Darlin' But Mine".

-In 1999, "You Are My Sunshine" was honored with a Grammy Hall of Fame Award, and the Recording Industry Association of America named it one of the Songs of the Century.
+Davis would record his most successful song, a rendition of the traditional "You Are My Sunshine", in 1940.
+There would be over 300 covers, including in 1941 by Gene Autry and Bing Crosby.
+In 1977, Louisiana Governor Edwin Edwards signed a bill designating "You Are My Sunshine" as Louisiana's official state song.
+In 1999, the song was honored with a Grammy Hall of Fame Award, and the Recording Industry Association of America named it one of the Songs of the Century.
 "You Are My Sunshine" was ranked in 2003 as No. 73 on CMT's 100 Greatest Songs in Country Music.
-Until his death, Davis insisted that he wrote the song.
-Virginia Shehee, a Shreveport businesswoman, philanthropist, and state senator, introduced legislation to designate "You Are My Sunshine" as the official state song.
-The song was reportedly written for Elizabeth Selby, a resident of Urbana, Illinois and housemother of Wescoga ("Wesley Co-Op for Gals") at the time the song was written.

 Davis often performed during his campaign stops when running for governor of Louisiana.
 After being elected in 1944, he became known as the "singing governor."
 While governor, he had a No. 1 hit single in 1945 with "There's a New Moon Over My Shoulder".

-Davis recorded for the Victor Talking Machine Company, and Decca Records for decades and released more than 40 albums.
+On September 15, 1951, Davis performed for the first time at the Grand Ole Opry.

 A long-time Southern Baptist, Davis recorded a number of Southern gospel albums.
 In 1967 he served as president of the Gospel Music Association.
 He was a close friend of the North Dakota-born band leader Lawrence Welk, who frequently reminded viewers of his television program of his association with Davis.

 A number of his songs were used as part of motion picture soundtracks.
 Davis appeared in half a dozen films, including one starring Ozzie and Harriet, who had a TV series under their names.
 Members of Davis's last band included Allen "Puddler" Harris of Lake Charles.
 He had served as pianist for singer Ricky Nelson early in his career.

 Davis was also a close acquaintance of the country singer-songwriter Hank Williams, with whom he co-wrote the top-10 hit "(I Heard That) Lonesome Whistle" in 1951, supposedly on a fishing day they spent together.
+They also performed together on KWKH's Louisiana Hayride.